wyy-cs/sonta/README.md

 ......
 ......

-2) edge line denotes a certain cluster to which a set of nodes belong. (first name is target cluster, others are node name)
+2) edge line denotes a certain cluster to which a set of nodes belong (.cgt). (first name is target cluster, others are node name)
 ClusterName1 NodeName1 NodeName2 ......
 NodeNameI
 ClusterName2 NodeName3
 ClusterName3 NodeName4 NodeName5 ......
 NodeNameJ